-Conventional loan is a type of loan that is not offered or secured by a government entity like FHA or VA but made available by government-sponsored enterprises Fannie Mae and Freddie Mac.
-Current conventional loan limits for 2018 are:
+A conventional loan is a type of loan that is not offered or secured by a government entity like the FHA or VA.
+Instead, these loans are made available by government-sponsored enterprises Fannie Mae and Freddie Mac.
+Current conventional limits for 2020 are:

 Maximum Loan Amount for 2020